 - All online training modules must be completed prior to the start of the placement.

-- Placement students will receive an email confirmation upon completion of each module within the training.
+- Placement students will receive an ‘Award’ upon completion of each course.
+A corresponding certificate will be available within the training portal that can be downloaded and/or printed.

-- Email confirmations must be available as proof of completion prior to performing any work at a WRDSB site.
+- Certificates must be available as proof of completion prior to performing any work at a WRDSB site.

 If you are a returning student (i.e., completing a second placement at the WRDSB), you must complete all the required training modules annually (as is required of WRDSB staff).
 The Worker Health and Safety Awareness module required by the Ministry of Labour, Training and Skills Development is a one-time only training.
 If you have a record of completing this training, then it does not need to be completed again.